 Tonia A. Dousay, Ph.D.

-Researcher, Doceo Center for Innovation + Learning, Assistant Professor
+Associate Dean of Accreditation and Inclusion, Researcher, Doceo Center for Innovation + Learning, Associate Professor

 - Ph.D., Learning, Design, & Technology, University of Georgia, 2013